LearnEarnFun/Pega-Interview-Concepts/Security Management.md

 The __Access Control Policy Conditions__ uses the When rules - comparing the class instance attribute values to the clipboard, or operator level values.

 It is different from the __role based access restrictions__.
 This restriction is at the class instance level.

+## What is the CORS (Cross Origin Resource Sharing) Policy?

+The __Cross Origin Resource Sharing__ policy is allowed to defined the allowed origins (kind of whitelisting the IP's), allowed headers, allowed methods, and credential usage for a specific REST Service.

+Map the CORS record to a service rule.